VirusTC/AlnayaSN-500mg/docs/FDA_Prescriptions.md

 The following diseases, viruses, and cancers are directly associated with this specific "triad" of gastrointestinal symptoms (Severe Diarrhea, Glossitis, Stomatitis).

-Most of these conditions trigger these symptoms by causing Secondary Pellagra (systemically depleting the body of Niacin/Vitamin B3) or by secreting hormones that destroy the digestive lining.
+Most of these conditions trigger these symptoms by causing Secondary Pellagra (systemically depleting the body of Vitamin B3/Vitamin B3) or by secreting hormones that destroy the digestive lining.

 1\.
 Cancers (Malignancies)
 --------------------------

 These cancers are chemically unique because they either consume the nutrients needed to protect the mouth and gut, or they secrete hormones that actively cause diarrhea and inflammation.
 [1]

 -   Carcinoid Syndrome (Neuroendocrine Tumors): This is the primary cancer associated with these specific symptoms.
 These slow-growing tumors (usually in the intestine or lung) steal up to 60% of the body's tryptophan to make serotonin.
-This leaves no tryptophan for Niacin synthesis, causing the breakdown of the mouth (stomatitis/glossitis) and severe, watery diarrhea.
+This leaves no tryptophan for Vitamin B3 synthesis, causing the breakdown of the mouth (stomatitis/glossitis) and severe, watery diarrhea.
 [2, 3, 4]
 -   Glucagonoma (Pancreatic Neuroendocrine Tumor): A rare pancreatic tumor that overproduces the hormone glucagon.
-It is specifically cited as causing this exact cluster of symptoms: diarrhea, glossitis, and stomatitis (often linked to secondary zinc and niacin deficiencies).
+It is specifically cited as causing this exact cluster of symptoms: diarrhea, glossitis, and stomatitis (often linked to secondary zinc and Vitamin B3 deficiencies).
 [5]
 -   Gastrointestinal Carcinomas (Esophageal, Stomach, Colon): Advanced malignancies in the GI tract physically block nutrient absorption.
 The resulting severe malnutrition triggers secondary pellagra, manifesting as a painful beefy-red tongue and chronic diarrhea due to the loss of intestinal villi.
 [6, 7]

 2\.
 Viruses